uvarc/rc-learning/content/notes/minimal-containers/index.md

     </details>

-2. Copy and paste the Dockerfile.
+2. Copy the Dockerfile.
 Remove the "Conda" and "Jupyter" sections.
 Build the image and note the image size.

 3. Rewrite the Dockerfile using a multi-stage build based on [OpenCL](https://hub.docker.com/r/nvidia/cuda/tags).
     - Use `opencl:devel` as the build stage